 Kyle Katarn returned to the PC in Jedi Outcast, one of the finest Star Wars experiences ever crafted.
 Treading a similar path to its predecessor, Kyle once again must progress from mercenary to Jedi due to cutting ties with the Force after almost falling to the dark side.
 Built on the Quake III engine, the shooting is naturally solid, but it’s the lightsaber combat that really marks Jedi Knight II as a masterpiece and a great sword game to boot.

-Combined with Force abilities that felt every bit as powerful as they looked and a path of progression that saw you become ever more competent with your abilities, Jedi Knight II is the true, unrivaled Jedi sim.
+When combined with Force abilities that feel every bit as powerful as they looked and a path of progression that saw you become ever more competent with your abilities, Jedi Knight 2 is the true, unrivaled Jedi sim.

 Star Wars Jedi: Survivor